-As soon as your Android Studio launches, it Once Android Studio has launched, you will be prompted to confirm a few options.
+As soon as your Android Studio launches, it Once Android Studio has launched, you will need to confirm a few options.
 Unless your Android Studio begins installing the Android SDKs and other required components, leave the default settings in place and keep pressing Next.

 Next make sure you download all the required components

 You must see that is completed just as shown below